Farscape: episode guide

 USA: June 28, 2002

-Writer: Michael Miller
+Written by Michael Miller

-Director: Michael Pattinson
+Directed by Michael Pattinson

 After a forced landing, the crew is divided by an elaborate trap that leaves Crichton, D’Argo, Noranti and Rygel underground in a lava-filled system of caves.
 Chiana and Sikozu are left outside, trying to re-activate D’Argo’s ship.
 Inside, Crichton and the others are hunted down by mercenaries who are led by a monster impervious to the fiery lava.